TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 That's it!
 Just 2 simple tests and we know that:

-* event subscribers area loaded - in correct amount, hooked to correct events
+* event subscribers are loaded - in the correct amount, hooked to correct events
 * autoconfigure works as expected
-* controller are loaded - in correct amount
+* controllers are loaded - in the correct amount
-* all controllers are instantiable - constructor is correctly autowired and parameters are passed
+* all controllers are instantiable - the constructor is correctly autowired and parameters are passed

 <br>

 What else do you smoke test in our Symfony projects?
-Let me know in socials.
+Let me know on socials.

 <br>